 2. Good noise masking, with an adaptive mode that adjusts the volume automatically

-The Sound+Sleep is an efficient masker of external noise that might keep you awake or disturb you when concentrating.
-There’s enough volume and sound choice to find just the right combination to drown out the world around you.
+The Sound+Sleep is very good at masking external noise that might keep you awake or disturb you when concentrating.
+There’s enough volume and sound choice to find just the right combination to shut out the world around you.

 In addition, there’s the ‘adaptive’ mode – a feature that’s unique to the Sound+Sleep (as far as I’m aware).
-It’s a clever feature that provides an extra level of noise masking.
+It’s a clever feature that makes the noise masking even more effective.

-The machine has a microphone that listens for external noise (not in a creepy way!)
+The machine has a microphone that continuously listens for external noise.
 If the ambient noise level rises, then it turns the volume up.
-And when all is quiet, it drops down again.
+When all is quiet, it drops down again.
 Note that this is an option, and you can have a constant volume instead if you prefer.

-It works surprisingly well.
+The feature works surprisingly well.
 So well, that if I have the responsive mode switched on while I write, it turns the volume up every time I start typing on my keyboard.
 Even the sound of my coffee cup hitting the table triggers a volume change!
-I like this feature personally, though I can also imagine it won’t be for everyone.
-Perhaps a constant sound and volume will work better for some.
+I like this feature personally, but I can imagine some people might prefer a constant sound and volume instead.

 3. Headphone and audio input jacks

-Not everyone will appreciate your white noise or whale sounds.
-So I appreciate it when a headphone jack is included to let you listen in private.
+Not everyone likes white noise or whale sounds, so if you’re sharing a room, it’s great that there’s a headphone jack so you can listen in private.
 There’s also a 3.5 mm audio input jack, with an audio cable provided, so you can play your own music or sounds from a phone or other device through the speaker.

 4. Two USB charging ports

-Another thoughtful touch from the manufacturer – it’s handy to have not just one, but two USB-A charging ports.
+On the side of the device, there are two standard USB charging ports.
 If you only have a couple of outlets near your nightstand, and a lamp and the white noise machine are plugged in, it’s great that you can still charge your phone.

 5. Auto-off timers

-Personally, I think every sound machine should have one (eyebrows raise disapprovingly at the old Marpac range).
-It’s nice to fall asleep or relax to these sounds, but once you’re asleep, there’s no need to subconsciously listen to white noise or thunder for 8 hours.
+Personally, I think every sound machine should have auto-off timers (eyebrows raise disapprovingly at the Dohm and Lectrofan Micro range).
+It’s nice to fall asleep or relax to the sounds, but once you’re asleep, there’s no need to subconsciously listen to white noise or thunder for another eight hours.

-So having the 30, 60, 90 or 120 minute sleep timer is convenient, and arguably healthier for the brain.
-Unless that annoying dog won’t stop barking all night, in which case the timer button might remain shiny for a long time.
+Having the 30, 60, 90 or 120 minute sleep timer is convenient, and arguably healthier for the brain.
+But on the nights the annoying neighbourhood dog won’t stop barking, you can leave it to run continuously if you need it.

 6. Ease of use & convenient buttons